Saif al-Adel: Embassy bombings

 Since al-Qaeda's military chief Mohammed Atef was killed in 2001, journalists reported that Adel was likely his successor in that role.

 Pearl kidnapping

-Since 2011, he has been connected with the kidnapping of the journalist Daniel Pearl in 2002.
+Since 2011, he has been connected with the kidnapping of Daniel Pearl in 2002.

 2003 Riyadh bombing

 Al-Adel and Saad bin Laden were implicated in the 12 May 2003 suicide bombing in Riyadh, Saudi Arabia.
 In May 2003, then-State Department official Ryan Crocker provided information on the upcoming attack to Iranian officials, who apparently took no action.
 However, according to Saad's family and an interrogation of former al-Qaeda spokesman Sulaiman Abu Ghaith, Saad and al-Adel were being held prisoner in Iran when the attack took place.
 In 2004, he published a "terrorist manual" entitled The Base of the Vanguard, an Arabic pun on the phrases al-Qaeda ("the base") and the Vanguards of Conquest.

 Al-Adel was a key source in a 2005 book on al-Qaeda's global strategy by the journalist Fouad Hussein.

 Al-Adel is a leader of al-Qaeda in Iran, according to American security expert Seth Jones.